emdupre/nha-ml-nimg/_sources/05-glm-for-decoding.md

 datasets.get_data_dirs()
 ```

-In this final example, we will re-use the code from the previous example to generate statistical maps for each visual category, one per run.
+In this next example, we will re-use the code from the previous example to generate statistical maps for each visual category, one per run.

 ```{code-cell} ipython3
 :tags: [hide-cell]